DhruvDoshi/blog-page/_posts/2019-09-10-What-is-Cryptocurrency-ICO?.md

 ---
 layout: post
-title: What is initial coin offering in Blockchian?
+title: What is the initial coin offering in Blockchain?
-description: This is the blog which describe how the Initial coin offering works, and how we need can host tem to the exchanges.
+description: This is the blog that describes how the Initial coin offering works, and how we need can host them to the exchanges.
 summary:  An **initial coin offering (ICO)** or initial currency offering is a type of funding using cryptocurrencies.
 It is often a form of crowdfunding, although a private ICO which does not seek public investment is also possible.
 In an ICO, a quantity of cryptocurrency is sold in the form of "tokens" ("coins") to speculators or investors, in exchange for legal tender or other (generally established and more stable) cryptocurrencies such as **Bitcoin or Ether**.
 The tokens are promoted as future functional units of currency if or when the ICO's funding goal is met and the project successfully launches.
 tags: blockchain
 minute: 3